The-Extra-Project/Extra_surface_repo/README.md

 # Run the code
 ## Examples
-Run all the examples
+Run all the examples:
 ```console
 $ ./run_examples.sh

 ```
-results will be created in the 'outputs' directory.
+Results will be created in the 'outputs' directory.

 ## Run on LidarHD LAZ dataset
-To run the code on a lidarHD tile :
+To run the code on a LiDAR HD tile :
 - Go to [LiDAR HD dataset](https://geoservices.ign.fr/lidarhd) dataset and download a tile.
 - Save the downloaded tile into a folder on your computer.
 - Set the absolute path of this folder as the value of the `INPUT_DIR` variable in the `run_lidarhd.sh` file.